Cperez2187/paideia-tribune/content/posts/2018-11-21--move-on-with-your-life/index.md

 In fact, run and don’t look back.

-Since I’ve committed to the decision to exterminate blood suckers, my life has taken on new meaning.
+Since I’ve committed to the decision to exterminate energy suckers, my life has taken on new meaning.

-I say blood suckers with no sarcasm intended.
+I say energy suckers with no sarcasm intended.
 Either people add to your life or take away – they will appreciate or depreciate you.

 I had no idea just how high my ambitions would launch once I released excess cargo.